Chanty

 Stage 3: Early engagement

-The first visit isn’t the finish line – it’s where the heavy lifting starts.
-And it’s also where the majority of clinics run out of gas.
+The first visit isn’t the finish line – it’s where the real work begins.
+And this is exactly where clinics often run out of steam.

 That’s why early communication has to be intentional, clear, and convenient.
-That’s where digital patient engagement tech comes in handy:
+Digital patient engagement tools make it easier:

 Tools that support early engagement